Scarborough Centre Bus Terminal: Original terminal (1985–2022)

 Opened in 1985, the regional bus terminal was originally located adjacent to Scarborough Centre station on Line 3 Scarborough of the Toronto subway.
-With the expected closure of Line 3 in 2023 and its replacement by TTC bus service until about 2030, the TTC needed the terminal space for its own buses.
+With the closure of Line 3 in 2023 and its replacement by TTC bus service until about 2030, the TTC needed the terminal space for its own buses.
 Thus, GO Transit and intercity buses had to vacate the original location so that the area could be reconfigured for more TTC buses.
 On October 1, 2022, the regional bus terminal was relocated to Borough Drive on the west side of Scarborough Town Centre.

 Temporary terminal (2022–2030)

 On October 1, 2022, a temporary on-street terminal opened, replacing the original bus terminal.
 The temporary terminal has six bus bays located on the east side of Borough Drive between Progress Avenue and Triton Road.
 The terminal location is near the west side of Scarborough Town Centre shopping mall.
 TTC bus routes 21 Brimley and 43 Kennedy have stops within 50 to 250 m from the temporary terminal.
 This temporary terminal will be replaced by a future terminal expected to open in 2030.